genzellab/HM_RAT/Stitch_Sync_Track/README.md

 The goal is to produce a **fully synchronized behavioral dataset** — where every tracked rat position is precisely aligned to the neural recordings.

 Importantly, **temporal synchronization** happens *before* stitching.
-Each camera video is aligned to the neural clock via LED–DIO regression, and these per-eye regressions are combined into a **single global timestamp series** that defines the true frame-by-frame timing of the final stitched video.
+Each camera video is aligned to the neural clock via **two-stage regression** (GPU→CPU and CPU→DIO), and these per-eye regressions are combined into a **single global timestamp series** that defines the true frame-by-frame timing of the final stitched video.

 ---